MCUdude/MajorCore/README.md

 ## Bootloader option
 MajorCore lets you select which serial port you want to use for uploading.
 UART0 is the default port for all targets, but ATmega162 can also use UART1 for upload.
-If your application doesn't need or require a bootloader for uploading code you can also choose to disable this by selecting *No bootloader*.
-This frees 512 bytes of flash memory.
+If your application doesn't need or require a bootloader for uploading you can also choose to disable it by selecting *No bootloader*.
+This frees 384 bytes of flash memory on ATmega8/88/168/328 and 320 bytes on the ATmega48.

-Note that you have need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Upload port settings*.
+Note that you need to connect a programmer and hit **Burn bootloader** if you want to change any of the *Bootloader settings*.

 ## BOD option
-Brown out detection, or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown out setting.
+Brown-out detection, or BOD for short lets the microcontroller sense the input voltage and shut down if the voltage goes below the brown-out setting.
 To change the BOD settings you'll have to connect an ISP programmer and hit "Burn bootloader".
 Below is a table that shows the available BOD options:
 <br/>

 | ATmega162 | ATmega8515 |